Key Takeaways

 Conducting a sell-side QofE helps you:

-• Demonstrate to potential buyers that you’re committed to selling and have taken steps to make your company sale-ready.
+- Demonstrate to potential buyers that you’re committed to selling and have taken steps to prepare your company for a sale.

 Depending on the results, waiting to sell for another year after the QofE is completed could return significant value, as management would have time to focus on improving key performance indicators and value drivers.

 The process for a QofE report begins when you are considering selling your company or a segment of your company.
-Typically, the timeframe is within six to 12 months after you decide to sell.
+Most sellers engage a QofE advisor six to 12 months before going to market, giving leadership time to act on the findings before buyers begin diligence.

 After you’ve selected a third-party advisor to conduct the QofE report, you can expect the following: